JonatanOrtiz/Similarity/fastlane/README.md

 [bundle exec] fastlane ios test
 ```

-Run tests for the iOS application
+Run tests for the iOS app

 ### ios build_and_test